Heredone/Animal-AI/docs/installationGuide.md

 ### Installing Python

-We recommend a newer version of Python be installed, but any version 3.x is fine.
+A Python version that is 3.8 to 3.10 is recommended.
+This is because earlier versions of Python are not active releases anymore, and later versions of Python have conflicting dependencies when installing Animal AI.
 Python is generally easy to install:
 * [Download](https://www.python.org/downloads/) -- default `.exe` download is fine, but unpacking a `.zip` download or Mac `.pkg` will also work
 * Run the download and follow the installation guide.
 Default installation settings are fine, but it is recommended to tick the `"Add to PATH"` box, so that Python can be run via the Windows Command Prompt by typing 'python' in any directory:
 <p align="center">